-Have you gotten the dreaded “This Account Has Been Suspended” notice?
+Have you gotten the dreaded “This Account Has Been Suspended” notice on your website?

 The scenario usually goes something like this.
 Monday morning, you hop on your favorite device with a fresh cup of coffee to manage your website only to be greeted with your worst nightmare.
 Your website is gone.
-Instead of viewing your awesome website (hopefully designed by Agate Fire Creative) you are seeing a notice that “This Account Has Been Suspended”!
+Instead of viewing your awesome website (hopefully designed by Agate Fire Creative) you are seeing a notice from your web hosting company that “This Account Has Been Suspended”!

 First, take a deep breath and don’t panic.
 In most instances, your website is intact and recoverable.
 Any reputable web hosting company is more than happy to assist their customers in quickly resolving this issue.

-There might be a number of reasons for receiving the “This Account Has Been Suspended” notice on your website.
+There might be a number of reasons for receiving the “This Account Has Been Suspended” on your website hosting account.
 Let’s review each further.

 It may surprise you to learn that lack of payment is the number one most common reason for a website suspension.

 Web hosting companies try to avoid billing issues by sending out email notices to clients ahead of time or setting up automatic payments.
 These emails may not reach their addressees’ due to sophisticated filters, spam catchers, email address changes, and other such reasons.
 Check your email including any spam folders or filters to see if you missed an invoice.
 Even if you have automated billing in place issues can arise from expired credit cards or billing address changes.

 Contact your web hosting provider or log in to your web hosting account to verify your contact and billing information.
 Catch up on your payment(s) and in most instances, you’ll be back in business in no time.